Projection Functions

 Summary

-In this lesson, we've explored how to utilize projection functions with C++'s <ranges> library to manipulate and sort collections based on both their inherent and derived properties.
+In this lesson, we've explored how to utilize projection functions with C++'s <ranges> library to manipulate and sort collections based on their inherent and derived properties.
 These techniques allow for more flexible and powerful data manipulation, enhancing the versatility of range-based algorithms.

 Main Points Covered